The Rossmoor Medical Marijuana Education and Support Group has merged with the Rossmoor Wellness Group | Rossmoorwellnessgroup@gmail.

 Education and Support Club

-Welcome to the Rossmoor Medical Marijuana Education and Support Club.
-Our name describes our mission: To provide seniors with the education and support necessary to explore alternative solutions to our medical issues and to improve our quality of life.
+The mission of the Rossmoor Medical Marijuana Education and Support Club has been to provide seniors with the education and support necessary to explore alternative solutions to our medical issues and to improve our quality of life.